-Daisy Chain is a registered charity based on a former working farm in Norton on the outskirts of Stockton-on-Tees.
+Daisy Chain is a charity based on a former working farm in Norton on the outskirts of Stockton-on-Tees.

 Now, with the highly valued support of the players of People's Postcode Lottery, Daisy Chain is closer than ever to realising Lesley's dream.